Seafood Slavery Risk Tool (SSRT)

 There were 35 profiles.
 Under version 1 a lot of the profiles defaulted to a high risk rating and this single risk rating inevitably took centre stage which did not necessarily reflect the true complexities of the fishery.

 Version 2 of the tool is under development and is built on a number of indicators.
 It takes more note of these complexities and will focus on systemic risk – that certain seafood systems are riskier than others.
 It will profile ID parts of a seafood system where risk is higher.
 The team are working on a new website design based on interactive maps.
-The aim is for this to be launched in 2020.
+A beta version of the site was launched in March 2020.

 Significance for seafood businesses: